Cape Irizaki: Geography

 Cape Irizaki, like much of the Yaeyama Islands, is composed of sandstone and mudstone.
 The cape is devoid of trees due to constant strong winds.
 Unlike other areas of the Yaeyama Islands, Cape Irizaki is surrounded by very little coral reef.

 History

 Cape Irizaki is first mentioned in Shōhō Kuniezu, a kuniezu, or series of Japanese provincial land maps created during the Edo period (1603 – 1868).
 The Shōhō Kuniezu, which was compiled beginning in 1644, lists the cape as "Ire no Zaki".
-The cape became the westernmost point of Japan in 1879, when Japan annexed the Ryukyu Kingdom.
+The cape was considered the westernmost point of Japan in 1879, when Japan annexed the Ryukyu Kingdom.

 Transportation

-Cape Irizaki is open to the public, and is easily accessible on foot from the settlement of Kubaradake.
-The cape is approximately one hour by car from Yonaguni Airport.
+Cape Irizaki is open to the public, and is easily accessible on foot from the settlement of Kuburadake.
+The cape is approximately one hour by bus from Yonaguni Airport.